 As a scene where this is used, it is easy to understand if you assume the conversion to flow the DC output from the storage battery for home use or the solar power generation panel to the outlet that is supposed to be a commercial power source (see "System Interconnection to Learn from Scratch").
 In addition, trains generate electricity through regenerative braking as part of energy conservation.
 This electricity is converted to AC power by the "inverter device for power regeneration" at the substation and used for lighting tunnels and stations.
 Inverters are necessary devices not only for converting to commercial AC power supplies but also for operating motors such as electric vehicles and air conditioners with high efficiency.

 The fourth AC-to-AC conversion is called "frequency conversion".
 The largest example is for power interchange in western and eastern Japan.

 Since eastern Japan transmits power at 50 Hz and western Japan at 60Hz, frequency conversion is always required when power is exchanged between electric power companies (see "System Interconnection to Learn from Scratch").

 Power measuring instruments are divided into benchtop type and portable type.
-There are many types of bench top type, from single-phase measurement to three-phase measurement.
+There are many types of benchtop types, from single-phase measurement to three-phase measurement.
 The power input type is roughly divided into the direct input method and the input method using the clamp current sensor.
 In particular, the latter can be measured in a non-contact manner.
-On the other hand, the portable type supports only the input method using a clamp current sensor, and is suitable for portability due to its small size and light weight.
+On the other hand, the portable type supports only the input method using a clamp current sensor and is suitable for portability due to its small size and lightweight.